isaacbernat/pycrastinate/README.md

 * `config.py`: this is the file where you **configure** (set which, their order, their parameters, etc.) pipelines you want to execute.
 * `pycrastinate.py`: this is the file you run to **execute** the pipelines.
 * `modules`: steps that can be run in the pipeline process.
-* `enclose`: closures that can be applied for each module execution (e.g. logging)
+* `enclose`: closures that can be applied for each module execution (e.g. logging).
-* `tests`: unit tests for other files lie here.
+* `tests`: unit tests for the other files.
 Simply type `nosetests`.
+* `utils`: semi-generic utilities that may be used across different modules (e.g. memoisation decorator).

 ### config.py
 The config file is itself split into 4 sections:

 * `imports`: to access `modules` and `enclose` contents
-* `enclose`: here you can set which closure you want to apply for each module being executed.
+* `enclose`: set which closure to apply for each module being executed.
 * `pipeline`: this is a `key: value` dictionary where the key is the priority (i.e. order) in which the processor will be executed and the value is the module of name to be executed.
-Lower number will run first.
+Lower numbers will run first.
+Ties are indeterministic.
-* `data`: this is a `key: value` dictionary where the configuration parameters for each module you run are set.
+* `data`: this is a `key: value` dictionary where the configuration parameters for each module to run are set.
 To avoid name clashes the key is always the name of the module.
-Usually the value is a dictionary when more than one parameter is required for the module to be configured.
+Values are dictionaries (usually modules can accept more than one parameter and having key names instead of other data structures (e.g. lists) is more readable).

 #### Example
 ```python